Native Think is not affiliated with, endorsed by, or sponsored by Google. As Gemini can make mistakes, take time to double check results.

 Feel free to use this newsletter in your conversations with friends.

-Welcome back to Gemini: Academics, your foundational resource as a scholar in the age of AI.
+Welcome back to Gemini: Academics, the foundational resource for scholars in the age of AI!
 Having explored how AI can power your research, we now turn to the other side of the academic desk: teaching.
 This issue focuses on leveraging AI to design innovative, engaging, and impactful courses with greater efficiency.

-The central challenge for any educator is the immense intellectual labor required to design a new course from the ground up.
+Educators can expect to face the immense task of regularly designing new courses from scratch.
 Crafting a syllabus involves more than just listing topics; it requires structuring a coherent narrative, defining clear learning outcomes, and developing assessments that genuinely measure student comprehension.
-This significant time investment often leads to reusing existing syllabi or defaulting to standard lecture and essay formats, which can stifle pedagogical innovation.
+This significant time investment often leads to reusing existing syllabi or defaulting to standard lecture and essay formats, which can stifle scholastic innovation.

 Your Gemini Task: Think of a new course you would like to teach, or an existing one you'd like to redesign.
 Define its title, target student level, and a few of its core themes.